RotorHazard/RotorHazard/doc/User Guide.md

 ### Connect to the Server
-Find the ip address of the raspberry pi by opening the 'Clients' list on your routers admin page.
+A computer, phone or tablet may be used to interact with the race timer by launching a web browser and entering the IP address of the Raspberry Pi.
+The Raspberry Pi may be connected using an ethernet cable, or to an available WiFi network.
+If the IP address of the Pi is not known, it may be viewed using the terminal command "ifconfig", and it can configured to a static value on the Pi desktop via the "Network Preferences."
+If the Pi is connected to a WiFi network, its IP address may be found in the 'Clients' list on the admin page for the network's router.

-Open a browser and type in the ip address of the timing system on your network and the port value you set above (if not 80).
+In the web browser, type in the IP address of for the race timer and the port value you set in the config file (if not 80).
 ```
-XXX.XXX.XXX.XXX:5000/
+XXX.XXX.XXX.XXX:5000
 ```

-Pages reserved for the race director are password protected with the username and password specified in the config file.
+Once the page is successfully displayed, it may be bookmarked in the browser.
+Pages reserved for the race director ("Admin / Settings") are password protected with the username and password specified in the config file.

 ## Pages